huyingjie/notebook/source/neuroscience/depression.md

 * Ganglia: a group of neurons outside the CNS with similar function, connectivity and neurotransmitters
   * Nucleus: inside
   * Ganglia: outside
-* Somatic Nervous System: Afferent and efferent systems that regulate motor innervation of skeletal musle and sensory information from the external environment
+* Somatic Nervous System: Afferent and efferent systems that regulate motor innervation of skeletal muscle and sensory information from the external environment
 * Autonomic Nervous System: Afferent and efferent systems that regulate motor innervation of smooth muscle and glands and sensory information from the internal environment
+* Chunking: the process of grouping behaviors together into a single routine

 ## Test